 Brent: There are only two roof protrusions that would require seal maintenance and they’re both located close enough to reach from a ladder.
-Everything else, including an optional air conditioner and the standard 210-watt solar panel, do not require seal maintenance.
+Everything else, including an optional air conditioner and the standard 210-watt solar panel, does not require seal maintenance.

 When developing the 720, nuCamp experimented with Coosa, a high-density polyurethane foam board.
 Did you employ Coosa or any other new materials to lighten the 620?